Hierarchical database model

+A hierarchical database model is a data model in which the data is organized into a tree-like structure.
+The data are stored as records which is a collection of one or more fields.
+Each field contains a single value, and the collection of fields in a record defines its type.
+One type of field is the link, which connects a given record to associated records.
+Using links, records link to other records, and to other records, forming a tree.
+An example is a "customer" record that has links to that customer's "orders", which in turn link to "line_items".

-The hierarchical database model mandates that each child record has only one parent, whereas each parent record can have one or more child records.
-In order to retrieve data from a hierarchical database, the whole tree needs to be traversed starting from the root node.
-This model is recognized as the first database model created by IBM in the 1960s.
+The hierarchical database model mandates that each child record has only one parent, whereas each parent record can have zero or more child records.
+The network model extends the hierarchical by allowing multiple parents and children.
+In order to retrieve data from these databases, the whole tree needs to be traversed starting from the root node.
+Both models were well suited to data that was normally stored on tape drives, which had to move the tape from end to end in order to retrieve data.

+When the relational database model emerged, one criticism of hierarchical database models was their close dependence on application-specific implementation.
+This limitation, along with the relational model's ease of use, contributed to the popularity of relational databases, despite their initially lower performance in comparison with the existing network and hierarchical models.

 History

 The hierarchical structure was developed by IBM in the 1960s and used in early mainframe DBMS.
 Records' relationships form a treelike model.
 This structure is simple but inflexible because the relationship is confined to a one-to-many relationship.
-The IBM Information Management System (IMS) and the RDM Mobile are examples of a hierarchical database system with multiple hierarchies over the same data.
-RDM Mobile is a newly designed embedded database for a mobile computer system.
+The IBM Information Management System (IMS) and RDM Mobile are examples of a hierarchical database system with multiple hierarchies over the same data.

 The hierarchical data model lost traction as Codd's relational model became the de facto standard used by virtually all mainstream database management systems.
 A relational-database implementation of a hierarchical model was first discussed in published form in 1992 (see also nested set model).
 Hierarchical data organization schemes resurfaced with the advent of XML in the late 1990s (see also XML database).
 The hierarchical structure is used primarily today for storing geographic information and file systems.

 Currently, hierarchical databases are still widely used especially in applications that require very high performance and availability such as banking, health care, and telecommunications.
 One of the most widely used commercial hierarchical databases is IMS.

 Another example of the use of hierarchical databases is Windows Registry in the Microsoft Windows operating systems.